sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

 In the _onChange_ function, we determine how the current plan gets updated with the numeric input value.

-Replace the existing usage of TimeRangeHidden with the
+Replace the existing usage of _TimeRangeHidden_ with the following:

 ```jsx
     /** Replace this **/